 Miribel, 20 – FUNDED

 Miribel Tran believes if there’s a will, there’s a way.
-The Stanford University student has been hit with personal hardships that have affected her ability to pay for hidden college costs.
-However, the future health and wellness entrepreneur is a winner of our #MyCollegeCosts Challenge, underwritten by Charles Schwab.
-She wants to use her funding to pay for two basic necessities: textbooks and a meal plan.
+The future media executive and entrepreneur is a winner of our #MyCollegeCosts Challenge, underwritten by Charles Schwab.

 What is your professional dream?

 I ultimately want to become a media executive and entrepreneur.
 I’m deeply passionate about bringing more representation to Hollywood as well as empowering people to be the best version of themselves, both mentally and physically.
 I’ve been thinking about media and entrepreneurship ever since I could watch and comprehend television.
 I want to gain the necessary experiences that will prepare me for my future.
 So, right now, I plan on doing this by pursuing product management and marketing internships at rapidly growing media technology companies.